himikk/homebrew-sdrtools/README.md

 Grab [the latest development version of Xquartz][xquartz] and install it.
 Reboot your machine after it's installed.

-### Install Homebrew python2, and use it as your default Python
+### Install Homebrew Python 2.x, and use it as your default Python

 This is out of scope for this document, but it's not hard.
 My recommendations for setting it up are: